Karthik-Rajgopal/Karthik-Rajgopal.github.io/content/authors/admin/_index.md

 I’m a robotics engineer with an MEng from UC Berkeley, where I worked on RL-based drone racing, multi-robot coordination, and MPC for autonomous systems.
 Previously, at Indian Institute of Science, I designed a quadruped and developed safety-critical controllers.

-My focus spans control, learning, and mechanical design, with exposure to tech commercialization through Berkeley Haas courses like Lean Launchpad.
+My focus spans control, learning, and mechanical design, with exposure to tech commercialization through Berkeley Haas courses like Lean LaunchPad & Deep Tech Commercialization Strategies.

 Let’s connect if you’re into robotics, intelligent control, or deep-tech ventures.